St Cuthberts Church Jane & Anthony’s Wedding

 The Reverend Tony Toby allowed us free reign so after taking shots of Jane, walking up the aisle, I camped in the choir seats between the service and the alter and Lisa shot from the back of St. Cuthbert’s.
 It’s a big church and Jane & Anthony’s 60 guests had loads of space.
 I, on the other hand, was a little cramped and managed to whack one of the

-The bride and groom come down the aisle had little kiss in the middle then walk to the end the guests followed with big smiles and cheers, we then pinched Bridal party back into the actual church and set up some shots group shot with the immediate family & bridal party, taking about 10 minutes we then headed outside and met the guests.
+The bride and groom come down the aisle of St Cuthberts Church had a little kiss in the middle then walk to the end the guests followed with big smiles and cheers, we then pinched Bridal party back into the actual church and set up some shots group shot with the immediate family & bridal party, taking about 10 minutes we then headed outside and met the guests.

 50 Years Ago…

-On our way out, Anthony’s parents were showing the Reverend a picture of them at the same church doors on their wedding day…50 years ago.
+On our way out, Anthony’s parents were showing the Reverend a picture of them at St Cuthberts church doors on their wedding day…50 years ago.
 We suggested we recreated it for them and it was a very special moment for them.
 How times change.

 Linden Hall in Northumberland